nopnop2002/esp-idf-DFPlayerMini/README.md

 I've tried several different brands of SD cards and some don't work.
 I get this error.
 I fixed it by replacing the SD card with another brand.
+It's probably related to the power consumption of the SD card.
 ```
 received:7e ff 6 3b 0 0 2 fe be ef
 Card Removed!